Electro-Voice 726 Cardyne I Microphone

 So, I’ll just be on the lookout for NOS capsules on eBay.
 There was a NOS capsule for a Shure 55S on eBay this week, but the mounting is entirely different that the 556, so I passed on it even though it is probably the same capsule.
 These mikes will be mostly for decoration, except for that occasional funky recording project that pops up now and then.

 What is interesting is the amount of mechanical apparatus that was needed back in the 40s to create a directional mike.
-My new Electro-Voice N/D 468 microphones provide hyper-cardioid directionality and great sound in a package that has probably 1/8 the volume of the old 726.
+My new Electro-Voice N/D 468 microphones provide hyper-cardioid directionality and great sound in a package that has probably 1/8 the size of the old 726.
 We’ve come a long way in the past 70 years!